 - & so easy to make!

-Now, More About These Gluten-Free Chocolate Buckwheat Waffles…
+Now, More About These Vegan Chocolate Buckwheat Waffles…

 Buckwheat flour is highly nutritious and gluten free.
 Despite its name, buckwheat is not related to wheat at all and is in fact a fruit seed related to rhubarb and sorrel.
 Buckwheat in its raw natural state is known as buckwheat groats and once toasted its called kasha.
 I much prefer the raw version and have used it in this Bircher Muesli recipe and these raw Coconut Lemon Bombs truffles.
 When using buckwheat flour, you can replace flour 1 – 1 for any flour called for in a recipe.